-Methods is the exclusive importer of Kiwa – Japan Horizontal and Vertical Machining Centers throughout North America.
+Methods is the exclusive importer of Kiwa – Japan Horizontal Machining Centers throughout North America.

 Kiwa Machinery Co., LTD is a high quality machine tool builder located in Nabari, Japan.
 Kiwa commenced as a family business manufacturing agricultural machines in 1869.
 In 1933, Kiwa started manufacturing lathes and in 1981 began exporting their products to the USA, Canada, UK, France and other countries.
 Today, Kiwa Machinery is one of Japan’s foremost machining center builders.